Special Rescue Police Winspector: Story

 Special Rescue Police Winspector takes place in a near-future Japan of the year 1999.
 As the country is facing a great threat from criminals, new methods of protecting people are created.
-The Winspector squad, consisting of the robot brothers Walter and Bikel, along with Ryouma (wearing the Fire Tector armor), defend against super powered threats, ranging from mob attacks to scientific experiments gone terribly wrong.
+The Winspector squad, consisting of the robot brothers Walter and Bikel, along with Ryoma Kagawa (wearing the Fire Tector armor), defend against super powered threats, ranging from mob attacks to scientific experiments gone terribly wrong.